 Additional methionine supplementation on top of a complete and balanced grain-free dog diet led to increased plasma and whole blood methionine and plasma homocysteine concentration; however, plasma taurine concentration was not different from the control.
 In addition, supplementation of creatine, carnitine, and choline in grain-free diets may play a role in sparing the methionine requirement without increasing homocysteine concentration.
 Researchers believe that supplementing these nutrients could also aid in the treatment of disease that causes metabolic or oxidative stress, including cardiac disease in dogs.

-This article will soon be available in the Journal of Animal Science.
+This article is available in the Journal of Animal Science.